LeiWang1999/Pynq-Accelerator/README.md

 #### Pynq side:

-You should ensure your pynq board can connect to the internet, if you have some issues, maybe [this blog](https://leiblog.wang/Embedding-board-internet-via-PC-Ethernet/) will help you.
+You should ensure your pynq board can connect to the internet, if you have some issues of this topic, maybe [this blog](https://leiblog.wang/Embedding-board-internet-via-PC-Ethernet/) will help you.
 And, execute command below in your shell.

 ```bash
 sudo apt-get update && sudo apt-get install -y git